jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_connection.md

 folder: SpotlightEnterprise
 ---

+From the left hand side of the Spotlight Client window, expand the connection type or custom view to list connections by name.

 ## Open the Spotlight Overview page for the connection

 Click on the connection name in the Connections pane to show the Spotlight Overview page for the connection.